The temple is rebuilt [Ezra]

 In Cyrus’ first year of reign in Babylon, he makes a proclamation to permit the Israelites to return to Jerusalem and rebuild the temple.
 Among the thousands who return is Ezra, a priest and descendant of Aaron.

 The Samaritans, having been refused their offer to help, make trouble for the Israelites with the result that Artaxerxes commands the Israelites to stop their building work.
 Encouraged by the prophets Haggai and Zechariah, the Israelites resume building the temple and Darius issues a fresh decree enabling the works to be completed over the next four years.

 Having returned to Babylon at some point, Ezra, supported by a decree from Artaxerxes, along with the provision of finances, prepares to go to Jerusalem for a second time to teach and re-

 Many of the Israelites had married foreign wives, expressly forbidden by their law.
 Ezra is grieved and confesses their sins to God with shame and embarrassment.
 A proposal is made that those who have married foreign wives should divorce them and separate themselves from them and their children.
 Those who separate from their foreign wives and children are recorded in the book of Ezra.

-Around this time, Ahasuerus, king of Persia, holds a great feast for all the dignitaries of his kingdom.
+Looking back to the time during the exile, Ahasuerus, king of Persia, holds a great feast for all the dignitaries of his kingdom.
 Queen Vashti refuses his request to appear unveiled and is consequently deposed.
 A new queen is sought and twelve months later Esther is chosen.
 From her position as queen, she is able to foil a plot by Haman to exterminate the Israelites, resulting in Haman’s execution.

-A new decree is made giving the Israelites authority to defend themselves and even to slay those that rise against them, enabling them to survive the plot.
+Because their law did not allow a decree to be cancelled, a new decree is made giving the Israelites authority to defend themselves and even to slay those that rise against them, enabling them to survive the plot.

 This is celebrated today by the Jews as the festival of Purim.